-A protected size tree is determined by measuring the tree trunk at 4.5 feet above ground.
+A protected size tree is determined by measuring the tree trunk at 4.5 feet above the ground.
 This is commonly known as DBH (diameter at breast height).
 A tree within the Austin city limits is protected once it reaches 19 inches.
 Diameter = Circumference / 3.1416 and Circumference = Diameter X 3.1416.

 What is the review process for a tree removal permit?

-- When development of a residential property contains a protected size tree, the tree review will occur simultaneously with the residential building plan.
+- When the development of a residential property contains a protected size tree, the tree review will occur simultaneously with the residential building plan.
 The tree permit will be created along with the residential building permit.

-- When a protected tree is not development-related, but impacted by utility issues, disease or other conditions, a Tree Ordinance Review Application is required.
+- When a protected tree is not development-related but impacted by utility issues, disease or other conditions, a Tree Ordinance Review Application is required.

 What is the purpose of a tree survey?